Audience

 Legislation

-The legislation that applies the delivery of a kindergarten program is based on the number of children participating.
+The legislation that applies to the delivery of a kindergarten program is based on the number of children participating.

-Kindergarten delivered for up to 4 kindergarten children is subject to the stand-alone care requirements of the Education and Care Services Act 2013 (Qld) (ECS Act).
+Education and Care Services Act 2013 (Qld) (ECS Act).
 The department is the provider for the purposes of SDK delivered under the ECS Act.

-Kindergarten delivered for 5 or more kindergarten children is subject to requirements of the Education and Care Services National Law (Queensland) Act 2011 (National Law).
-Kindergarten must not be provided to more than 4 children unless the school holds a service approval under the National Law.
-The Queensland Government (acting through the department) is the approved provider of SDK regulated under the National Law and other authorities set out in the National Quality Framework.
+(National Law).
+Kindergarten must not be provided to more than 4 children at the same time unless the school holds a Service Approval under the National Law.
+The State of Queensland (Acting through the Department of Education) is the Approved Provider of SDKs regulated under the National Law and other authorities set out in the National Quality Framework.

-• nominated supervisor (usually the principal, appointed by the RD)
+- nominated supervisor (usually the principal, appointed by the RD)

-• education leader (usually a teacher, appointed by the RD)
+- educational leader (usually a teacher, appointed by the RD)

-• person in day-to-day control (appointed by principal or RD)
+- person in day-to-day control (appointed by principal or RD).

 Operation